m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-5-museum.md

-# Weighted Averages, a Trip to the Museum, and a Final Exam
+# Weighted Averages, a Trip to the Museum, and a Course Grade Calculator